 100% of our MA Art Psychotherapy graduates are in employment or further study six months after graduating Graduate Destination Survey 2016

 The part-time MA Art Psychotherapy course at the University of South Wales provides you with the fundamental training and skills to become a qualified Health and Care Professions Council (HCPC) Art Psychotherapist.
-You may be a graduate or already working in a related area and looking to qualify professionally.
+You may be a graduate or already working in a related area and looking to qualify professionally and work in art therapy.

 Module: Theory and Practice of Art Psychotherapy, incorporating: